-Just as we started to enjoy the company of those we don’t live with, the rules changed, and so, back we go, to our families, partners and flatmates, who we’ve already spent enough time with this year, thank you very much.
+Just as we started to enjoy the company of those we don’t live with, the rules changed, and so back we go to our families, partners and flatmates, who we’ve spent enough time with this year, thank you very much.
 The first lockdown blindsided us.
 We sat on our beds with towels on our heads, sharing memes and eating cereal out of mixing bowls.
-But the second lockdown - the one that’s not actually a lockdown, but is, for all intents and purposes, a lockdown - is where we get smart.
+But the third lockdown - the one that’s not actually a lockdown, but is, for all intents and purposes, a lockdown - is where we get smart.
 It’s where we utilise our time to enhance our brains and exercise our imaginations.
-Unlike the first, that coincided with an unruly heatwave, the second comes with wind, rain and 6pm darkness.
+Unlike the first, that coincided with an unruly heatwave, the second comes with wind, rain and mid-afternoon darkness.
 So head to that stack of books on your bedside table, you know, the one that’s been goading you since March, pick one up, and go find the nearest comfortable chair.
 Hang on, we’ve skipped a step.
 You need to draw the curtains and pour yourself something to drink.
-Perhaps a tea?
-Or a glass of ‘nice wine’?
-Then turn off the big lights, stick on the lamps, and light a candle.
+Then turn off the big lights, stick on the lamps, and fire up a candle.
 The candle bit is vital; indispensable to the whole experience.
-You might think it's a bit cliché, a bit Pinterest even, but lean in to it and revel in its romance.
-And in lieu of a fire (we're guessing you don't have a fire), why not stick the heating on full whack?
+You might think it's a bit cliché, a bit Pinterest even, but lean in and revel in its romance.

 We won’t tell you what book to pick up, because books are pretty personal (though if you are in need of a steer, there’s a good selection here).
 But candles enjoy more consensus.
-When the world is on the brink, they can make things seem marginally better, like that sensible friend who tells you to sleep on it, because you probably won’t feel like this in the morning.
-Couple one with a book, and you’re onto a winner.
+When the world is on the brink, they can make everything seem a bit better, like that sensible friend who tells you to sleep on it, because you probably won’t feel like this in the morning.
+Couple one with a book and you’re onto a winner.
 Unless of course, it’s a political or medical memoir about an unravelling cabinet or insatiable virus.

 They say: peppery rose underscored by the pungent, slightly smoky scent of vetiver

-I say: The person that penned this is good, because that’s exactly how I’d describe it (though I couldn’t have got there without their help.)
+I say: the person that penned the above is good, because that’s exactly how I’d describe it (though I wouldn't have got there without their help).

-I say: This throws me back to my childhood because with lots of fruity, flowery notes, it reminds me of a strawberry lip balm that was once, my most prized possession.
-It's comforting and carefree and I think you'd like it too.
+I say: this throws me back to my childhood because with lots of fruity, flowery notes, it reminds me of a strawberry lip balm that was once my most prized possession.
+It's comforting and carefree and sweet.

-I say: Like a summer cocktail that you drunk in droves but can't decipher the ingredients of.
+I say: like a summer cocktail that you can't quite decipher the ingredients of.
 It’s dainty and a little bit fizzy, so maybe elderflower and champagne, but there’s definitely berry in there - cassis, is that you?

 They say: evokes the atmosphere of Tangier through Cardamom, Mimosa and discreet notes of Tobacco.

-I say: First, it comes in a characteristically chic vessel that’s white, ceramic and ripe for repurposing.
-Scent wise it's delicious and distinctly aromatic, but not what I'd imagine Tangier to smell like - though I have never been.
+I say: First, it comes in a characteristically chic vessel that’s ceramic and ripe for repurposing.
+Scent wise it's delicious and distinctly aromatic, but not what I'd imagine Tangier to smell like - though I've never been.
 It's so relaxing, I want to say it smells like a cool, non-conformist spa that doesn't deal in lavender.

-I say: Exactly what I imagine when I think about aromatherapy.
-Lots of mood-boosting botanicals and essential oils.
+I say: exactly what I imagine when I think about aromatherapy.
+Mood-boosting botanicals and lots of essential oils.